Relayer: Side one

-"The Gates of Delirium" is a 22-minute track that Anderson described as "a war song, a battle scene, but it's not to explain war or denounce it ...
+"The Gates of Delirium" is a 21-minute track that Anderson described as "a war song, a battle scene, but it's not to explain war or denounce it ...
 There's a prelude, a charge, a victory tune, and peace at the end, with hope for the future."
-Anderson had originally planned to have the entire album based on War and Peace by Leo Tolstoy, but instead had a side-long track inspired by the novel.
-Moraz recalled discussing War and Peace with Anderson, as they had both read the book, after which Moraz showed Anderson a copy of the French science fiction comic Delirius by Philippe Druillet.
-Moraz said, "He related to it immediately so I think that perhaps as a title 'The Gates of Delirium' came from that".
-The song originated from an idea that Anderson had come up with and played to the group on the piano "very badly", so he was relieved when his bandmates understood what he was trying to do.
+He originally planned to base the entire album on the literary work War and Peace by Leo Tolstoy, but instead opted for a side-long track inspired by its themes.
+Moraz recalled a discussion about the story with Anderson as they had both read it, after which Moraz presented him with a copy of Délirius, a French science fiction graphic novel by Philippe Druillet.
+Moraz said: "He related to it immediately so I think that perhaps as a title 'The Gates of Delirium' came from that".

+The song originated from several short themes that Anderson had amassed in his head and played them to the group on a piano "very badly"; he was relieved when his bandmates understood what he was trying to do.
 Anderson and Howe kept track of its structure by recording sections of it on cassette tapes, leaving Anderson to figure out the next part as the group would develop what was put down prior.
 The song was recorded in sections at a time, though the group was familiar with the entire piece beforehand and spent several weeks recording takes of each section and selecting the ones the members felt were the strongest.
 Once picked, the sections were edited together and overdubs were then recorded.
 The battle section includes crashing sound effects that were created by White pushing over a tower of used car parts that he and Anderson had collected from a scrap yard.
 Howe remembered Anderson becoming too excited in what he envisaged the battle to be, leading the group to produce one mix that was "too far gone" and another "too safe".
 Following the battle, the track concludes with a gentle song that later became known as "Soon".
-Anderson later thought that the song did not come across effectively on record, but fared better in concert.
+Anderson later thought that "The Gates of Delirium" did not come across effectively on record, but fared better in concert.